Applegate Lake in Southern Oregon offers reliably good (and often great) fishing, especially for trout and bass.

 A topwater lure might be fun during warm-water conditions, especially at sunset when bass (including big largemouths) are more likely to break the surface for dinner.

 Bullheads bite best on bait, including worms, cut baits (left from cleaning fish or bring some shrimp or prawns), or prepared catfish baits.
-Still-fish with those on the bottom.
+Still-fishing with those on the bottom is among the most common catfish fishing methods.

 Try different depths for bullheads.
 They will move into shallower flats to feed during the evenings and can provide a fun fishery for young anglers.